joshferrell/student-portfolio/content/talk/solving-world-hunger-eat-change.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = "Eating for Change: ​Global and Local Perspectives on Food and Transformation" event_url = "https://eatingforchange2018.weebly.com/"
+event = "Eating for Change: ​Global and Local Perspectives on Food and Transformation, Conference" event_url = "https://eatingforchange2018.weebly.com/"

 # Location of event.